-There are 3 guidelines that you can follow when having the conversation, to make it easier for you and your kids:
+There are 3 guidelines that you can follow when having the conversation on how to make it easier for you and your children:

-More importantly, you can have the conversation about making healthy decisions to ease into the heavy discussion of drug abuse.
-The younger that they are, the longer they will hear about the danger of drugs and alcohol.
-Also talk about things like exercise, healthy eating and investing in hobbies to keep them away from falling into the wrong things the older they get.
+Most importantly, you can have a conversation about making healthy decisions to ease into the heavy discussion of drug abuse.
+The younger they are, the longer they will hear about the danger of drugs and alcohol.
+Also, talk about things like exercise, healthy eating, and investing in hobbies to keep them away from falling into the wrong things as they grow older.
 It is essential, to be honest with them with the information that you have, especially when it comes to the dangers of fentanyl.

-Opening the door to the drug abuse conversation, earlier in life, lets your kids know that it’s okay to talk about this often stigmatized topic.
-It also makes them know that it okay to ask questions about these things, and it keeps the communication open and honest when talking about drug use with your kids.
+Opening the door to the drug abuse conversation earlier in life, lets your kids know that it’s okay to talk about this stigmatized topic.
+It also helps them understand it is okay to ask questions about these things, it keeps the communication open and honest when talking about drug use with your kids.

-2. Tell your kids that all drugs are potentially dangerous because many of them can contain Fentanyl
+2. Tell your kids that all drugs are potentially dangerous, and many of them can contain Fentanyl.

-When we only talk to our kids about the dangers of fentanyl and other opioids it can seem like other illicit drugs are okay to use.
-That’s not the case.
+When we only talk to our kids about the dangers of fentanyl and other opioids it can seem like other illicit drugs are okay to use; that’s not the case.
 The myth that only some street drugs are dangerous isn’t true.
-Especially with fentanyl now showing up in other street drugs and causing overdoses, it is important to point out that all drugs can have life-ending consequences.
+With fentanyl now showing up in other street drugs and causing overdoses, it is important to point out that all drugs can have life-ending consequences.

-There is no way to know if the drugs you’re buying on the street are contaminated with fentanyl, even if you have fentanyl testing strips, most people won’t think to test cocaine, MDMA or anything that isn’t heroin.
+There is no way to recognize if the drugs you’re buying on the street are contaminated with fentanyl, even if you have fentanyl testing strips, most people won’t think to test cocaine, MDMA, or anything that isn’t heroin.
 Taking other drugs that contain fentanyl, even in small amounts, can cause a fentanyl overdose.

 Especially with teenagers, they’re most likely going to experiment with drugs or alcohol at some point.
 Although complete abstinence is the only way to avoid any of the consequences related to drug use, it isn’t always the case.
 If you know or suspect that your kids are experimenting with drugs or alcohol, or have friends that may be, educate them on what to do in the event of an overdose.
 Fentanyl and alcohol are both depressants; if they’re unknowingly mixed, it could stop the breathing of an unsuspecting teenager.